-Preparing a SUMP for a metropolitan region creates challenges and complexity - but it also enables providing the citizens with sustainable mobility services that transcend administrative boundaries
+Preparing a SUMP for a metropolitan region creates challenges and complexity - but it also provides the citizens with sustainable mobility services that transcend administrative boundaries.

-Facing metropolitan coordination, the SUMP development required participatory processes and decisions making with many stakeholders, mainly the nine municipalities of the metropolis.
-Therefore, the SUMP has had to consider nine different realities for mobility planning and an important alignment with other local instruments at different levels, namely: Climate Action Plan, Metropolitan Territorial Plans and, Municipal Development Plans.
+Facing metropolitan coordination, the SUMP development required participatory processes and decision-making with many stakeholders from the nine municipalities.
+Therefore, the SUMP considered nine different realities for mobility planning and an important alignment with other local instruments at various levels: Climate Action Plans, Metropolitan Territorial Plans and Municipal Development Plans.

-The sustainability and implementation of the SUMP might depend on the commitment from many authorities in the metropolis.
-Therefore, the participatory process and involvement level of the set of institutions has been crucial, as well as the alignment with the municipal development plans to enable the implementation beyond the administrative periods and political will.
+The sustainability and implementation of the SUMP might depend on the commitment of many authorities.
+Therefore, the participatory process and involvement level of the set of institutions have been crucial, as well as the alignment with the municipal development plans to enable the implementation beyond the administrative periods and political will.